matt-the-bat/i8krellm-2650/src/README.markdown

 ### Automatic fan control (hysteresis) ###
 Currently removed from i8krellm-2650.

-Temperature Units:
+### Temperature Units ###
-You may monitor your CPU temperature in either Celsius or Fahrenheit, but you will need to change the fan temperature triggers accordingly.
-They do not rescale if you toggle between the two temperature scales.
-Also, if you change temperature units, the chart will not rescale accordingly either.
+You may monitor your CPU temperature in either Celsius or Fahrenheit.

-Troubleshooting:
+### Troubleshooting ###
 If you are having problems installing the kernel module, please consult the various on-line resources for adding kernel modules or rebuilding your kernel.
-If you have successfully built the kernel module (i.e. /proc/i8k exists) and you cannot get this module to work, you may contact me for help.

-Special thanks to the following,
+*Special thanks to the following,*
 	Massimo Dal Zotto for writing the Dell I8Kutils.
 	Bill Wilson for GKrellM and the gkrellm-demos and all his help!
 	Marcel Mol for /proc/apm, hysteresis, and other improvements.